Travlars/120-hour-epic-sax-marathon/basic-tools.markdown

 ## Java

 Clojure runs on JVM, so you need to have the Java JDK installed.
-On Linux this is easily done using the distribution's package manager.
+On Linux this is easily done using the distribution package manager.

 On Windows you need to download the latest JDK from Oracle's site and install it.
 You also need to add the JDK bin directory to the Path.